dkostmii/nextjs-react-strapi-stack-examples/README.md

 For example, [Strapi](https://strapi.io/) CMS requires you to install LTS version of NodeJS, but your project may be running on latest version.

+## Strapi

+Install Strapi CMS with MySQL, according to [this tutorial](https://strapi.io/blog/configuring-strapi-mysql-database).